RFID Readers

 Supported models, setup, and configuration

 RFID readers are at the heart of Beam's scanning capabilities.
 They allow you to quickly identify and count inventory items by reading the RFID tags attached to them.
 Beam supports a range of handheld and fixed RFID readers from leading manufacturers.
+See Supported models, Setting up an RFID reader, and Configuring reader settings below.

 Supported models